How do I review a contract?

 For existing contracts, you can review your own to see if basic terms and conditions need updating.
 For example, you might look at what you or the other person agrees to deliver and at what price.
-In reviewing these terms, consider if they still make sense for your goals, or expected costs, for 2022.
-The most important terms are often the easiest to understand, and, in the end, if you do not understand a specific statement, it is wise to ask for more information or clearer details.
+In reviewing these terms, consider if they still make sense for your goals, or expected costs, for 2023.
+The most important terms are often the easiest to understand, so if you do not understand a specific statement, ask for more information or clearer details.

 You might find it helpful to review each section and ask yourself these questions: